- In Public transport Transport

 You will find a range of tickets available depending on how much or how little you plan to use the metro.
 A single ticket usage ticket – which is for one journey no matter how long (or shot) – costs just €1.50.
 Or, you can by a range of passes including a 7 day pass for just €24.
 But remember, the centre of Rome is fairly walkable – so you may get decent value in just purchasing one or two single use tickets every day.

-Another great option is to consider getting a Roma Pass.
-This will give you 3 days of unlimited travel on the entire Rome public transport network for €36.
 On top of that, you’ll get discounted entry to 2 museums.
-Check out this option, plus some more Roma Pass ideas in our full Roma Pass Guide.
+Check out this option, plus some more Roma Pass ideas in our full Roma Pass review.
 Or get your Roma Pass directly online here.

 Oh, and remember.
 Don’t buy a ticket for children under 10 – they travel free.
 There is no discount however for seniors on the Rome metro.

-Where to get Rome subway tickets
+Where to Get Rome Subway Tickets

 The most obvious place to get your tickets is within the metro – you have to have a ticket before you board.
 But you can also get them in local bars and tobacconists – known locally as tabacchi.